Krista Frahm

 You do not need another degree to start your own medical copywriting business.

-What if You Feel Guilty Leaving Healthcare to Become a Copywriter
+What if You Feel Guilty Leaving Healthcare?

 You are more than your job.